CrouchingPanda/SensationalBox/README.md

-# sensational-box
+# Sensation Box CAD models

-CAD models of the box
+I guess we can exhange in PRs as needed.